open5gs/open5gs/README.md

 sudo systemctl start mongodb (if '/usr/bin/mongod' is not running)
 ```

 To run NextEPC with least privilege, TUN device permission should be a `crw-rw-rw-`(666).
 Otherwise, you need to run nextepc daemon with root privilege.
 If the permission is not `crw-rw-rw-`(666), you may need to install `udev` package.
-Nevertheless, if the permssions do not change , you can run nextepc with root privileges or change the permission using `chmod 666 /dev/net/tun`.
+Nevertheless, if the permission do not change , you can run nextepc with root privileges or change the permission using `chmod 666 /dev/net/tun`.

 ```bash
 ls -al /dev/net/tun